rodfer0x80/PirateScrolls/README.md

 Nodejs and npm
 MariaDB/MySQL
 GNU tools
-Bash/Shell/ZShell
+\nBash/Shell/ZShell
-Python2 or Python3 (can also run without python so it is not required) (javascript only to query database, run server and request data from database to the client)
+\nPython2 or Python3 (can also run without python so it is not required)
+\n(javascript only to query database, run server and request data from database to the client)

--- Control
+\n-- Control
-:: The control folder holds the scripts: run -- starts server :: nodemon app.js database_cms -- manage database :: CRUD CLI interface
+\n:: The control folder holds the scripts:
+\nrun -- starts server :: nodemon app.js
+\ndatabase_cms -- manage database :: CRUD CLI interface
 admin_cms -- run database functions :: database commands in shell

 -- Dependencies